SreeDan/SteamDiscordBot/README.md

 # SteamDiscordBot
 This is a discord bot that gets player information (mainly from CS:GO) using Steam's API services.
 This bot takes user input such as a player's steam id, CS:GO team, and game name.

+You can get a Steam API key [here](https://steamcommunity.com/dev/apikey).

+You can create a Discord Bot [here](https://discordapp.com/login?redirect_to=%2Fdevelopers%2Fapplications%2F)

+Follow the directions [here](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to get the id.

 `!csgostats [steam id (custom or not)]` - views plaer's CS:GO stats

 <img src="images/!csgostats.PNG" width="700">